christine-iyer/rough-auto/server/README.md

 # Next Steps
-Added location settings for mechanic. service location is its own section now. added a collapsible section for business information fields in profile.
+Added location settings for mechanic. adding profile picture
+I debugged over and over...despite Claude suggestions that the supabase project did not exist, i refused to accept it.
+Turns out the project will auto pause due to inactivity. service location is its own section now. added a collapsible section for business information fields in profile.
 Today, I'll see if more fields need to be added and will see if the style matches to the static file.